Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

 Once this step has completed:

-- All management NCNS have been upgraded to the image and CFS configuration created in the previous steps of this workflow
+- All management NCNs have been upgraded to the image and CFS configuration created in the previous steps of this workflow
 - Per-stage product hooks have executed for the `management-nodes-rollout` stage

 Continue to the next section [6.6 Update management host Slingshot NIC firmware](#66-update-management-host-slingshot-nic-firmware).

-#### 6.5.2 Management-nodes-rollout with no CSM upgrade
+#### 6.5.2 `management-nodes-rollout` without CSM upgrade

 This is the procedure to rollout management nodes if CSM is not being upgraded.
 NCN worker node images contain kernel module content from non-CSM products and need to be rebuilt as part of the workflow.
 Unlike NCN worker nodes, NCN master nodes and storage nodes do not contain kernel module content from non-CSM products.
 However, userspace non-CSM product content is still provided on NCN master nodes and storage nodes and thus the `prepare-images` and `update-cfs-config`